A number of engineering companies offer their graduates appealing benefits and cash incentives. We’ve rounded up some of the most tempting.

 AKA joining bonus, welcome bonus, welcome package, golden hello, settling-in allowance.
 Call it what you like, a number of key engineering graduate employers lure students in with a lump sum on joining, while others split this into two or more payments when their graduates achieve certain milestones.

 The Royal Navy offers a particularly attractive bonus of £27,000 given in three instalments upon passing certain stages of training.
 Meanwhile construction consultancy Atkins gives away £5,000 per graduate, split into two payments: half on joining, half on achieving professional qualification, typically three to five years later.
-BP offers a joining bonus of £3,000–£5,000, with npower not far behind at £2,500.
+BP offers a joining bonus of £3,000–£5,000, with Centrica not far behind at £3,000.

-Rolls-Royce, BAE Systems, Jaguar Land Rover and Network Rail all provide a £2,000 joining bonus, while nucleargraduates offers £1,000.
-Other employers, including Arup, Leonardo, National Instruments and Mace, also offer a welcome bonus but don't disclose how much it is.
+Airbus, Rolls-Royce, BAE Systems, Jaguar Land Rover, Metaswitch and Network Rail all provide a £2,000 joining bonus, while nucleargraduates and Caterpillar offer £1,000.
+Other employers, including Arup, Associated British Foods – Grocery and Mace, also offer a welcome bonus but don't disclose how much it is.

 Many employers offer discretionary and performance-related bonuses once in the workplace.
 This includes: